 Data for this statistical plan for mortality shall be submitted on an annual basis.
 Each company required to submit this data shall submit the data using the Regulatory Data Collection (RDC) online software submission application developed by the Experience Reporting Agent.
 For each data file submitted by a company, the Experience Reporting Agent will perform reasonability and completeness checks, as defined in Section 4 of VM-50, on the data.
 The Experience Reporting Agent will notify the company within 30 days following the data submission of any possible errors that need to be corrected.
 The Experience Reporting Agent will compile and send a report listing potential errors that need correction to the company.

 Data for this statistical plan for mortality will be compiled using a calendar year method.
 The reporting calendar year is the calendar year that the company submits the experience data.
 The observation calendar year is the calendar year of the experience data that is reported.
 The observation calendar year will be two years prior to the reporting calendar year.
-For example, if the current calendar year is 2018 and that is the reporting calendar year, the company is to report the experience data that was in-force or issued in calendar year 2016, which is the observation calendar year.
+For example, if the current calendar year is 2018 and that is the reporting calendar year, the company is to report the experience data for policies that were in-force or issued in calendar year 2016, which is the observation calendar year.

 Given an observation calendar year of 20XX, the calendar year method requires reporting of experience data as follows: